Why Change Now?

 But we don’t need to rip up the rulebook just yet.

 Fluidity and immediacy are the hallmarks of a dynamic, change-ready culture.
 However, a framework is needed to avoid chaos and ensure progress is made.

-If you’ve yet to start your digital transformation journey, or you fear it has stalled, consider whether key stakeholders truly understand the need and urgency for change.
-Find ways to engage them and work together to address the four change-readiness capabilities.
+If you’ve yet to start your digital transformation journey, or you fear it has stalled, consider whether everyone is truly engaged and on board with what needs to happen.